Avitra2002/GenAI-Hackathon/data/hackathon_qa.md

 Question: How do I get started to build a GenAI prototype for the hackathon?
 Where can I find the genai-starter-kit?

 Answer: Git clone from https://bitbucket.org/hackathon-genai/genai-starter-kit and run the sample app.
-Then you can either modify from that repo or git fork a new one.
+Then you can either modify from that repo or create one from scratch, and git push to your own Project space.

 ---